ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 Because you need to be familiar with the content in the `PyAnsys Developer's Guide <dev.docs.pyansys.com/>`_, page through its HTML pages and then explore the RST files in its repository.
-This will help you to understand the syntax and see how RST files have been nested to create this developer's guide.
+This should help you to understand the syntax and see how RST files have been nested to create this developer's guide.

-Recommended Chapters
+Recommended sections
 ++++++++++++++++++++
 Although each project is different, documentation has the same goal: providing instructions and guidelines for users.
-Thus, some common chapters can be found across software projects.
-Try to include these chapters in your project:
+Thus, some common sections can be found across software projects.
+Try to include these top-level sections in your project:

 - ``Getting Started`` contains guidelines on how to install and set up the library.
 - ``User Guide`` demonstrates some of the basic features of the library.